Expand To Show Full Article

-In HPLC Chromatography: the mixture is dissolved in a solvent (mobile phase) and then forced to flow through a chromatography column under a high pressure.
+High-pressure liquid chromatography (HPLC) is an advanced form of liquid chromatography used to separate the components of a mixture.
+The mixture is dissolved in a solvent (mobile phase) and then forced to flow through a chromatography column under high pressure.
 In the column, the mixture is resolved into components.

-2- High performance liquid chromatography.
+2- High-performance liquid chromatography.

-3- High resolution liquid chromatography
+3- High-resolution liquid chromatography

 {tocify} $title={Table of Contents}